DMUNP 2026 | Boston 2026-06-13 | 2026-06-13 | mymun

 Support & Assistance

-For questions related to applications, committee preferences, payment, technical access, registration, or any aspect of participation, delegates should first use the official support button available on the conference platform, where the majority of inquiries are resolved directly.
+For questions regarding applications, committee preferences, registration, payments, or technical access, delegates should first use the support system available on the conference platform.

-If a matter remains unresolved or requires escalation, participants may contact the Deputy Executive Director directly at DeputyExecutiveDirector@dmun.org
+For unresolved matters, participants may contact the Deputy Executive Director at deputyexecutivedirector@dmun.org .

-All inquiries will be reviewed and directed to the appropriate conference or organisational team for response.
+All inquiries will be reviewed and directed to the appropriate conference team for assistance.

 Ratings